-ADHD is a medical condition where the brain does not produce enough neurotransmitter Dopamine.
-The brain is no different from other body organs, such as our heart, lungs, kidneys, or pancreas.
+as the heart, lungs, kidneys, or pancreas.
 A good analogy to help understand how ADHD medications work is similar to how insulin helps someone with diabetes.
 In diabetes, the pancreas does not produce enough insulin.
-Sometimes this occurs in childhood…sometimes, it happens with aging.
-Either way, management of diabetes includes learning about the condition of diabetes, making changes in lifestyle habits, such as eating certain foods, and increasing exercise.
-However, one of the most important ways to re-balance the body’s insulin is with a pill or an insulin injection.
+Sometimes this occurs in childhood… sometimes, it happens with age.
+Either way, management of diabetes includes learning about the condition, making lifestyle changes, such as eating certain foods, and increasing exercise.
+However, one of the most critical ways to rebalance the body’s insulin is with a pill or an insulin injection.

 Want to learn more about ADHD medications and how to maximize their benefits, reduce side effects, how to talk to your prescriber, and so much more?